Vantiq/vantiq-extension-sources/camelConnector/README.md

 directory.
 These properties include the Target VANTIQ Server URL, as well as an Access Token for that server.
 The Target VANTIQ Server and Auth Token will be used to create a temporary VANTIQ Source, VANTIQ Type, VANTIQ Topic, VANTIQ Procedure and VANTIQ Rule.
+Some tests may require other gradle properties as well.

 * **NOTE:** We strongly encourage users to create a unique VANTIQ Namespace in order to ensure that tests accidentally override any existing Sources or Types.